A local plumbing contractor trying to get his business found online.

 Copyblogger’s Internet Marketing for Smart People (love the title!) is founded on the principle that “Internet marketing builds authority using content to inform and build trust with prospects and customers.”
 This free online course is delivered to your inbox via 16 eBooks and 20 emails.
 One section of the course is devoted to Content Marketing.

 An essential part of content marketing is content writing and copywriting.
 There are many content writing courses on Skillshare which you can access through their free trial.
 Copyblogger offers a free copywriting course, Copywriting 101 - How to Craft Compelling Copy.

 As Google and social media platforms adjust their algorithms to favor paid advertisers, it's essential to learn how to set up ads and analyze their performance.
-As mentioned before, Google's Analytics Academy offers AdWords certification.
-Wordstream offers their free, comprehensive PPC University, which will teaches the basics of paid search as well as advanced PPC strategies.
-Included is a module on social advertising which covers all you need to know about advertising on Facebook.
+As mentioned before, Google's Analytics Academy offers Ads certification.
+Wordstream offers their free, comprehensive PPC University, which teaches the basics of paid search as well as advanced PPC strategies.
+Included is a module on social advertising that covers all you need to know about advertising on Facebook.